 Liaison: Kathleen Amos, MLIS, AHIP

-Ms. Amos serves as the assistant director for academic/practice linkages for the Public Health Foundation (PHF).
+Kathleen Amos serves as the assistant director for academic/practice linkages for the Public Health Foundation (PHF).
 In this role, she manages projects designed to build collaboration between academia and public health practice and strengthen the public health workforce.
 She coordinates the activities of the Council on Linkages Between Academia and Public Health Practice and its various initiatives, including the Core Competencies for Public Health Professionals and the Academic Health Department Learning Community, as well as efforts related to increasing the use of evidence in community health improvement planning and enhancing access to public health training evaluation resources.
-Ms. Amos’ prior experience includes completion of a Grace and Harold Sewell Memorial Fund Learning Partnership fellowship at PHF and the National Library of Medicine Associate Fellowship Program.
+Amos’ prior experience includes completion of a Grace and Harold Sewell Memorial Fund Learning Partnership fellowship at PHF and the National Library of Medicine Associate Fellowship Program.
 She holds a Master of Library and Information Studies degree and a Bachelor of Arts degree in sociology and social anthropology, both from Dalhousie University.